quiltdata/t4/docs/API Reference/Package.md

 * `KeyError`:  when logical_key is not present to be deleted

-## Package.top\_hash(self)  {#Package.top\_hash}

-Returns the top hash of the package.

-Note that physical keys are not hashed because the package has
-    the same semantics regardless of where the bytes come from.

-__Returns__

-A string that represents the top hash of the package

 ## Package.push(self, name, dest=None, registry=None, message=None)  {#Package.push}

 Copies objects to path, then creates a new package that points to those objects.